junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Mr. Perry moved to suspend the rules and pass the bill.
 - 2016-07-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4596)
 - 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4596)
+- 2016-07-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.